Seasonal Forecasting with Seasonal Indices or Factors

 Perhaps the simplest way to take seasonality into account is to make the forecast on a 'same as last year' basis.
 This is not usually a good way to proceed because last year's sales may be abnormal for a number of possible reasons.
-Popular approaches include the 'percent of year' approach, based on averages over several years, but of course the forecasting has to start with a full year forecast.
+One traditional method is the 'percent of year' approach, based on averages over several years, but of course the forecasting has to start with a full year forecast.
 Other more satisfactory methods involve the creation of additive seasonal factors or multiplicative seasonal indices.

 In terms of calculating multiplicative seasonal indices there are a number of different methods.
 Simple approaches include seasonal averaging and the ratio to centred moving average method, both mentioned below.
 Other methods include fourier analysis, where sine and cosine waves are combined in order to represent the seasonal pattern in the form of curves.

 Seasonal Average Method

 This is a really simple method that can be used even when there are only two years of available history.
 First, the average sales is calculated for each season e.g. each calendar month.
 This gives the average for January, the average for February, etc. The grand average is then calculated as the average of the seasonal averages.
 Finally, the seasonal indices are created by dividing each seasonal average by the grand average.
 The indices will average 1.00.
 This easy method is good when the sales history is stationery i.e. has not been subject to large changes in the underlying level of demand over time.
 If there have been major changes, one option is to de-trend the historical data in some way before finalising the indices.
 Alternatively, if three years or more of history is available it is better to employ the Ratio to Moving Average method, described below.

 Ratio to Moving Average Method